-The router, which may have a metal or plastic box, is equipped with two independently configurable Ethernet ports, two Mini SIM slots (2FF), main and diversity cellular antenna connectors, with one USB 2.0 host interface and with 11 LEDs for status indication.
+The router, which may have a metal or plastic box, is equipped with two independently configurable Ethernet ports, two Mini SIM slots (2FF), main and diversity cellular antenna connectors, two RS232 or two RS485 independently selectable serial ports, four digital inputs together with two digital outputs, with one USB 2.0 host interface and with LEDs for status indication.
+GNSS is also supported.

-The router provides diagnostic functions, which include automatically monitoring the PPP connection, automatic restart in case of connection losses, and a hardware watchdog that monitors the router status.
+The router provides diagnostic functions, which include automatically monitoring the PPP connection, automatic restart in case of connection losses, Low Power Mode and hardware watchdog that monitors the router status.